1. Jainism was founded by__________.

 Explanation: It houses the famous statue of Gomateshwara (Bahubali).

-47. The colossal Gomateshwara (Bahubali) statue at Shravanabelagola was built by:
+47. The colossal Gomateshwara (Bahubali) statue at Shravanabelagola was built by__________.

 A) Chalukyas